 The datasheet of my Netgear GS305 switch shows, that the switch is able to forward 1.488 million frames per second.
 So as a sideeffect, I also have verified the datasheet of my switch.

-The not so well-known “Direct Capture” feature was very surprising and impressive to me.
-So in my opinion the Profishark is more or less also a precise capture device.
+The not so well-known “Direct Capture” feature of the Profishark series was very surprising and impressive to me.
+So in my opinion the Profishark is more or less also a precise capture device for me, now.
 The guys of Profitap has told me about that feature but I couldn´t believe it.
-But the test results of the Direct Capture feature have surprised and impressed me.
+But the test results of the Direct Capture feature are a impressive and reliable.
 So with knowing that there might be more use cases than just the tapping functionality.

 By the way Profitap has ported the Profishark manager on a Synology disk station, they call it a long-term capture solution.
 But as I don´t own a Synology system I can´t tell you more details about that feature.

 At the end I would like to say thank to the guys of Profitap for providing me a demo Tap for this small review here.